Skip to content

 WIN maintains a balance between professional and social activities.

-The group conducts regular meetings open to all women at the firm, where participants have engaged in goal-setting and other professional development exercises.
-WIN also hosts events that have ranged from our networking-oriented women’s golf clinic to a 16-course omakase dinner.
+The group conducts regular meetings open to all attorneys at the firm, where participants engage in goal-setting and other professional development exercises.
+WIN also hosts events that have ranged from our networking-oriented golf clinic to a 16-course omakase dinner.

-Our place in private equity and venture capital—industries in which women have historically lacked representation—makes it still more imperative, and more valuable, for FDH to provide a resource like WIN.
-We regularly invite female clients and professional contacts to our events, providing a welcome sense of community for all.
+Our place in private equity and venture capital—industries in which women have historically lacked representation—makes it imperative and more valuable for FDH to provide a resource like WIN.
+We regularly invite clients and professional contacts to our events, providing a welcome sense of community for all while providing programming that create opportunities for our attorneys to forge relationships and share information with a larger community of like-minded professionals..

 The benefits of WIN are not exclusive to the women of Finn Dixon & Herling.

 Repeatedly, initiatives begun inside the group have benefitted the entire firm.
-Discussions that started at WIN gatherings have led to a revisitation of the firm’s parental leave policy, pre-Covid consideration of flexible working arrangements, and an increase in firm events geared toward parents, caregivers, and families.
+Discussions that started at WIN gatherings have led us to revisit the firm’s parental leave policy, pre-Covid consideration of flexible working arrangements, and have resulted in an increase in firm events geared toward parents, caregivers, and families.

 FDH IN THE NEWS